markchen8717/Foodi/README.md

 </a>

 ## Demo
-Foodi is a mobile app I created to provide users with detailed information about ingredients inside a food product.
+Foodi is an easy to use mobile app that I've created to inform users about the details of ingredients inside a food product.

 ![App Demo](Demo/output1.gif)
-To learn more about what is inside a food product, users may scan the ingredients list on the product packaging with the camera built-in on their phones.
-Also through the use of optical recognition, users may find and scan the barcode on the packaging for ingredient details.
+To learn more about the ingredients inside a food product, users can simply scan the ingredients list or barcode on the product package with the camera built-in on their phones.
+Through the use of optical recognition, Foodi will then present users with a list of ingredients that it has found, along with their text descriptions and visuals.

 ![App Demo](Demo/output2.gif)
-Alternatively, users may search for a specific ingredient by inputting its name.
-Both food ingredients and chemical ingredients are supported.
+Alternatively, users may search for specific ingredients by inputting their names.
+Foodi supports both food and chemical ingredients.

 ## Software Stack
 - ### React Native